Iron palm: Uses

 The Chinese martial arts can utilize a wide variety of open and closed hand strikes.
 Hardening the hands is also considered by some to supplement speed and strength lost through aging.
 Iron palm practitioners often demonstrate their abilities by breaking hard objects such as bricks, coconuts, stones and boards with their bare hands or in some cases forcefully hitting a steel object rapidly without sustaining significant injury.

 Techniques

-Iron Palm—also called Tie Zhang in Chinese—utilizes five different striking techniques, they are as follows.
+Iron Palm uses five different striking techniques: